404NoBrainFound/My-first-RESTful-API/README.md

-⚠️ Warning: Use at Your Own Risk ⚠️

-🔊 Attention all Developers and Users:
+## 🔊 Attention all Developers and Users:

 The code provided in this repository is presented "as-is" without any guarantees, warranties, or promises of its efficacy or security.
 It's important to recognize that this User Authentication RESTful API was originally designed as a part of a larger, more comprehensive project.
 While it serves as a strong foundational piece and a good starting point, it may not cover all the intricate details or requirements you may have for your specific application.